Covers and lids on spa pools

 Before you install a spa

-You must follow the same process you would if you were installing a new swimming pool.
+You must follow the same process you would if you were installing a new swimming pool or spa.

 This includes applying for an interim compliance certificate before you begin any works.